dbtrail

 Notes:

 • --sync-thread-lock-mode NO_LOCK skips LOCK INSTANCE FOR BACKUP / FLUSH TABLES WITH READ LOCK. dbtrail's binlog stream already provides consistency, so the lock isn't needed and avoids requiring BACKUP_ADMIN/RELOAD.
-(This matches what the hosted agent does — see agent/handler/dump.go.)
+(This matches what the hosted Cloud agent does.)

 • The --regex excludes MySQL system schemas.
 To dump only specific databases, replace it with e.g. --regex '^(app|analytics)\..*'.